astro-datalab/digestor/docs/tutorial.rst

 - NOTE:

   * Tables may not have coherent schema or descriptions
-  * Tables may not be uniform
+  * Tables may not be uniform (*e.g.* variable string lengths)
-  * Tools may not exist to read data into DB
+  * Tools may not exist to read data of a particular type into DB

 A Reasonable "Standard" Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~